Elbie-em/Javascript-Capstone-Shooter-Game/README.md

   * The last enemies are UFO's that are also destroyed with your surge amunition.
 - For each type of enemy, there are different points.

-## Others Future Features
+## Other Future Features

 > As this project open source, there are a number of features you can add, some include:

-- ADD LIVES
+- Add Lives
-- ADD DIFFERENT LEVELS
+- Add levels
-- ADD SHIP SELECTION
+- Add ship selection
-- ADD THE ALIEN BASE STATION TO DESTROY
+- Add the alien base station to destroy
-- ADD A STORE
+- Add a store

 ## Contributing